ttu-ttu/ebook-reader/README.md

 You can load files by clicking/tapping on the dropzone or respective Icons.
 Alternatively, you can also drag & drop files or folders on the manager if your device supports it.

 **Note for Text Files**: The book title (which is also used to check for duplicates) will be the name of the file.
 The text will be splitted into paragraphs by punctuation (。？！) and closing brackets/parenthesis (」）).
 Sections will be splitted around 10000 characters each.
-The file content will be parsed as plain text - any html tags (e. g. links) will therefore be printed out as text and not elements
+The file content will be parsed as plain text - any html tags (e. g. links) will therefore be printed out as text and not elements.

 **Note**: The character count is mainly based on paragraph nodes in the book.
 Configuring e. g. a very high line height or similar may update the counter more slowly